University of Sharjah

 national university located in University City, Sharjah, United Arab Emirates.
 It was established in October 1997 by its founder the ruler of Sharjah Sheikh Dr. Sultan bin Muhammad Al-Qasimi to meet the emirate of Sharjah's aim of educational needs.
 The university goals constitute of becoming a leading academic institution in the Middle East and around the world.
-In addition to its main campus in Sharjah City, the university has built campus facilities to provide education,training, and research programs directly to several communities throughout the emirate, GCC, Arab countries, and internationally.
+In addition to its main campus in Sharjah City, the university has built campus facilities to provide education, training, and research programs directly to several communities throughout the emirate, GCC, Arab countries, and internationally.
 Most significantly, the university plays an important role in the socioeconomic development of the emirate of Sharjah.

 The main campus for the university is located on the southern edge of Sharjah in University City, which is in close proximity to the Sharjah International Airport.
-The University of Sharjah extends its services through three branches located in different geographic areas in the emirate of Sharjah such as Khor Fakkan, Kalba, Al Dhaid.